tjweisman/math_website/weisman/site/index.md

 About me
 ===========

-I'm Teddy, a sixth-year mathematics PhD student at the University of Texas at Austin.
+I'm Teddy, an NSF Postdoctoral Fellow in mathematics at the University of Michigan.
 Currently my research interests are in geometric structures on manifolds, discrete subgroups of Lie groups, and geometric group theory.
-My advisor is [Jeff Danciger](https://web.ma.utexas.edu/users/jdanciger/index.html).
+My postdoctoral mentor at Michigan is [Ralf Spatzier](https://dept.math.lsa.umich.edu/~spatzier/).

-Starting in Fall 2022, I will be an NSF Postdoctoral Fellow at the University of Michigan, where my postdoctoral mentor will be [Ralf Spatzier](https://dept.math.lsa.umich.edu/~spatzier/).
+I completed my PhD in 2022 at the University of Texas at Austin, where my advisor was [Jeff Danciger](https://web.ma.utexas.edu/users/jdanciger/index.html).

 *************************************